 Peanut Butter Blossom Cookies

-In a large bowl, sift together flour, baking soda, and salt, then set aside.
+- In a large bowl, whisk together flour, baking soda, and salt, then set aside.

 - Stop mixer and add peanut butter.
 Return mixer speed to medium-high until combined, about 1-2 minutes.